arvind-handa123/namaste-react/README.md

 - It is nothing but plain JS utility function which is given to us by react
 - Below is two very import hooks

-- useState() - To create super powerfull state variable in React
+# useState() - To create super powerfull state variable in React

 - state variable keeps UI in synch with data layer
 - Whenever a state variable value is update react will re-render the component
 - React will re-render component in superfast as well as in optimal way
 - React is very good in DOM Manipulation and re-rendering of component

-- useEffect()
+# useEffect()

+- useEffect hooks callback function is called after component render.
+- If you have to do something after the component render then you should write that code inside useEffect.
+- As soon as the render cycle of functiona component is complete then it will called the callback function which we have write inside useEffect() hooks
+- useEffect needs to argument 1. callback function 2.
+Dependency Array
+- When value of state variable is changed by calling setXX() method it will trigger reReconciliation algo and then perform re-render of the component UI.

 # Virtual DOM